Can you believe the Disney World theme parks have officially reopened?

 Hand-Sanitizer and Hand-Washing Stations

-Since Disney World is upholding strict health and safety regulations when the parks re-open, hand-sanitizing and hand-washing stations have started to be placed around the parks.
+Since Disney World is upholding strict health and safety regulations, hand-sanitizing and hand-washing stations have started to be placed around the parks.
 While they were available right before Disney World closed, Disney Springs has also placed them throughout the shopping and dining district.

 The readily available stations are actually a great way to encourage guests as well as Cast Members to keep up with sanitary efforts.
-If they are placed around the parks, people wouldn’t have to go find a restroom just to wash their hands (Liberty Square is already grateful since it has no restrooms anyways!).
+People don’t have to go find a restroom just to wash their hands (Liberty Square is already grateful since it has no restrooms anyways!).
 We’ve been to Disney World with kids MANY times and can tell you there’s practically always a reason to wash their hands! 😉

-We’ve also seen Universal Orlando’s inclusion of hand-sanitizing stations before boarding attractions, which would be beneficial in eliminating some of the germs passed through contact on rides.
+We’ve also seen Universal Studios and Disney World both implement hand sanitizer stations at the entrance to rides, which could be beneficial in eliminating some of the germs passed through contact on rides.

 Disney Springs has also provided hand-sanitizer and access to restrooms in restaurants so guests can wash their hands before and after they eat, in an effort to promote cleanliness.
 All of these efforts to reduce the spread of germs could be beneficial beyond the current crisis.